sachin-acharya-projects/How-to-/Context Menu Windows/README.md

             ````

 3. If your goal is cascading context menu, [follow steps in here](#cacading-context-menu)
-Change step-2 in the url to the step-2 of this portion otherwise move to next step
+Change step-2 in the url to the step-2 of this portion otherwise ignore this step.

 4. Now we’ll need to create a new key under __Shell__ key.
 Right-click on __Shell__ key and select __New -> Key__.
 Give the new key any desired name e.g. __Menu_1__

 5. If you want to add icon to the menu, select this newly created key __Menu_1__ and in right-side pane, create new String value __New -> String Value__ with name __Icon__ and set its value to program’s EXE file path or any other desired icon.
 For example, to show Notepad icon for Notepad shortcut, you can set value of Icon to notepad.exe

 6. Now final step!
 Create a new key under the recently created key __Menu_1__, and give it a name __command__.

     Click on it and in right-side pane, set value of __(Default)__ to __path/to/executable__